How to Configure Extended ACLs

 Verifying Extended ACLs

-ACL verification is an important step in the ACL configuration.
+ACL verification is an essential step in the ACL configuration.
 When ACL has been configured and applied to an interface, use show commands to verify the configuration.
 We can verify the ACLs using “show access-list” command, “show running-config” command and “show ip interface <interface-number>” command.

 Editing Extended ACLs

-- Using Text editor– Copy the ACL and paste it into the text editor where the changes are made.
+• Using Text editor– Copy the ACL and paste it into the text editor where the changes are made.
 Remove the current access list using the no access-list Copy and paste back the modified ACL into the configuration.